openstack/manila/doc/source/devref/hpe_3par_driver.rst

 - Allow/deny NFS share access

   * IP access rules are required for NFS share access
-  * User access rules are not allowed for NFS shares
-  * Access level (RW/RO) is ignored
   * Shares created from snapshots are always read-only
   * Shares not created from snapshots are read-write (and subject to ACLs)

 - Allow/deny CIFS share access

-  * Both IP and user access rules are required for CIFS share access
+  * CIFS shares require user access rules.
   * User access requires a 3PAR local user (LDAP and AD is not yet supported)
-  * Access level (RW/RO) is ignored
   * Shares created from snapshots are always read-only
   * Shares not created from snapshots are read-write (and subject to ACLs)